EthanTobey/hotel-booking-cancellation-predictor/README.md

 ## 🧠 Model Overview

-A **CatBoostClassifier** was trained using numerical and categorical features extracted from the dataset.
+A **XGBoos Classifier** was trained using numerical and categorical features extracted from the dataset.
 Key features of the pipeline include:

 - **Bayesian hyperparameter optimization** using `skopt` and `BayesSearchCV`
 - **K-Fold cross-validation** (Stratified, 5 folds)